 The first question anyone asks about creating a new state is, “Where will it be?”
 To answer this, let’s heed the advice given to entrepreneurs: find someone with a problem and get in front of him with a solution.

 Which regions have a problem?
-The First World countries do not have a pressing one.
-Although they have not achieved the level of freedom that Objectivists advocate, their population is frogs in slowly heated water—unaware of the danger until it is too late, too used to the status quo to support any radical changes.
+Not the First World countries.
+Although they have not achieved the level of freedom that Objectivists advocate for, their population, like frogs in slowly heated water, is unaware of the danger until it is too late, too used to the status quo to support any radical changes.